incollabin/.github/profile/README.md

 ## A paste bin alternative
 > 🚧 This section is work in progress 🚧

-This side project want to be mainly a side project to have fun with some architecture design and mostly coding in Go.
-In the short future I want to make a schedule to force myself to respect some deadlines.
+This side project is primarily intended as a fun exploration of architecture design and coding, with a focus on Go.
+In the near future, I plan to create a schedule to help me stay disciplined and meet set deadlines.

 This is the architecture diagram of the whole thing: